 Let’s be honest; sometimes, it’s tough to find a toner that won’t be so rigorous on the skin.
 Here are two of our favorites that fit the bill.

 The Milk Matcha Toner is the first toner I’ve found in a long time that embraced my skin.
 The product plays a beautiful balance between keeping my skin nourished while still keeping it in check.
 I love that I don’t have to sacrifice hydration to rid my skin of impurities.
 The Matcha Toner has gently elevated my skin to its highest form.
-I will be purchasing, and would advise you to do the same!

 - Product Name Matcha Toner